Status Codes Have Stories to Tell

 A widely circulated urban legend claims that "the number 404 comes from Room 404 at CERN (the European Organization for Nuclear Research)."
 The story goes that Tim Berners-Lee, inventor of the World Wide Web, had his office in Room 404, and when requests couldn't reach the server there, a "404" error was returned.

 However, this is not true.
 The HTTP status code numbering system was designed based on functional classification.
-4xx indicates "client errors," and 404 was assigned as the fourth code in that category.
+4xx indicates "client errors," and 404 was assigned as one of the sequential codes in the 400 range.
 It's not even certain whether Room 404 existed at CERN.
 For a deeper exploration of why this particular error became so iconic, see our article on why 404 means "page not found".

 Creative Uses of 404 Pages

 Many websites use their 404 pages as opportunities for branding or humor.
-GitHub's 404 page features a Star Wars parody, Pixar's 404 page shows the Sadness character from "Inside Out," and Bloomberg's 404 page displays a graph showing "the page's value crashing to zero" like an actual stock chart.
+GitHub's 404 page features a Star Wars parody, and Pixar's 404 page shows the Sadness character from "Inside Out."

 418 I'm a Teapot - An RFC April Fools' Joke